dimfalk/netatmo.weather/README.md

 7)  You’ll be redirected to your browser to grant access to your application.
 Accept and close the browser tab.

-Note: `get_oauth2token()` is limited to `"read_station"` scope.
+Note: `fetch_token()` is limited to `"read_station"` scope.
 Successful authentication is confirmed in the browser.
 Your token is now stored in `.httr-oauth` in your package directory and as `.sig` in your R environment.

 In case you wanted to execute **/getpublicdata** and **/getmeasure** API calls from your browser (for debugging reasons or whatever), you’ll need